 Polyethylene Product Sustainability

-As global citizens, we must work together to keep plastics out of the natural environment and move to a circular economy where plastics are recovered and “regenerated” at the end of each product life.
-Simply put, plastic products have great value and must be designed for easier recycling and recovery.
+Today, plastic is polluting our oceans, waterways, and beaches – and when properly disposed of, all too often it goes to landfill.
+We must get and keep plastics out of the natural environment, and more broadly move from the linear take-make-use-dispose model to a plastics circular economy where products are recovered and “regenerated” at the end of each service life.
+Simply put, plastic products must be redesigned for recycling or recovery post-use.

 That’s what we’re doing in the polyethylene business.
 Our resins and structure designs help enable plastics circularity at the design phase, where the lifecycle path is established.